Hilbert subspace ergodicity: Introduction

-In contrast to ETH, recently Pilatewski et al. \cite{Pil-23a} introduced the concept of Complete Hilbert Space Ergodicity (CHSE).
+In contrast to ETH, recently Pilatewski \emph{et al}. \cite{Pil-23a} introduced the concept of complete Hilbert space ergodicity (CHSE).
 This notion of ergodicity is defined at a dynamical level, and refers to the phenomenon by which any initial state will explore all other states within the Hilbert space with ``equal probability'' in the long time limit.
 This opens up several research questions.
-All examples of CHSE so far are for dynamics with global unitaries: does it persist when the dynamics have a local character, e.g., in local circuit models?
 What is the effect of ETH-violating mechanisms on the dynamics of the systems which would otherwise exhibit CHSE?
 What is the effect of symmetries?
+Can the notion of CHSE be generalized to these cases, where the many-body systems contain conserved quantities?

-We aim to answer these questions by analysing the dynamical properties of simple circuit models, composed of $2$-local quantum gates, and showing the consequences of the presence of scars, fragmentation and symmetries.
+We aim to answer these questions by analyzing the dynamical properties of simple circuit models, composed of $2$-local quantum gates, and showing the consequences of the presence of scars, fragmentation and symmetries.
 It is accepted that in scarred and fragmented models certain initial states do not thermalise, and it immediately follows that such models cannot exhibit CHSE.
-However, the implications on the ``thermalising'' subspaces are not self-evident.
-Our main finding is that, in the presence of non-local conserved quantities, generic aperiodically driven systems can display CHSE within different subspaces, which we call Hilbert Subspace Ergodicity, schematically depicted in Fig. \ref{fig:chse_v_chsse_comparison}.
+However, the implications on the ``thermalizing'' subspaces are not self-evident.
+Our main finding is that, in the presence of nonlocal conserved quantities, generic aperiodically driven systems can display CHSE within different subspaces, which we call Hilbert Subspace Ergodicity, schematically depicted in Fig. \ref{fig:chse_v_chsse_comparison}.